Love Blossoms: Flower Nursery Fight

-Dashun sells his nursery to an American-born Chinese man, Ma Daji (Zhang Yaodong), to clear Zijing's gambling debts.
+Dashun sells his nursery to an American-born Chinese man named Ma Daji (Zhang Yaodong), to clear Zijing's gambling debts.
 Knowing nothing about nursery operation, he is manipulated by Haitong into signing a contract which not only provides flowers to her company at a low price but also hires Dashun at an exorbitant salary.
 Daji is helpless when he realizes that he has been taken advantage of.

 When Haitong discovers that Zipeng is two-timing her, she gives up the relationship and business to return to the nursery.
 Her determination and enthusiasm change Daji's perception of her.
 As the nursery's business grows under their cooperation, so do their affections for each other.
 Daji's parents decide to venture into the China market and suggest that he sell off the nursery to join them in their business.
 Daji hopes that Haitong would ask him to stay, but she does not want to use their relationship to tie Daji down.
 Dejected, Daji leaves for China.

 Self-referencing of Mediacorp

-Dashun's youngest daughter Wenzhu (Koh Yah Hwee) is an undergraduate with countless suitors, but she only has eyes for Daji.
-Talent-scouted by the television station to act in a drama, she inadvertently offends a popular actress, Xu Yanning (May Phua), who makes things difficult for her.
+Dashun's youngest daughter Tao Wenzhu (Ya Hui) is an undergraduate with countless suitors, but she only has eyes for Daji.
+Talent-scouted by Mediacorp to act in a drama, she inadvertently offends a popular actress named Xu Yanning (May Phua), who makes things difficult for her.
 Wenzhu's conflict with Yanning and her close friendship with image consultant Wang Zhigang (Ben Yeo) become a talking point for the media.
 Worried that her public image will be affected, Wenzhu distants herself from Zhigang, unaware that he has already fallen in love with her.
 When the media brands him as a sissy and even gay, Wenzhu breaks off their friendship for the sake of her career.

 Dashun realizes he also has a son, Wenhao (Terence Cao), from his affair with Liang Miaochang (Hong Huifang) 20 years ago.
 Miaochang eventually married Yu Dongcheng (Huang Wenyong) and lied that Wenhao is her foster son.
 Both have a daughter, Meiwei (Eelyn Kok).
 Unhappy with her marriage, Miaochang furthers her studies overseas, leaving Wenhao and Meiwei in Dongcheng's care.
 When Miaochang returns and realizes that Wenhao has not been well taken care of by Dongcheng, she decides to acknowledge Wenhao and bring him back to Australia.

 Lu Gua's henchmen come to seek revenge on Wenhao, injuring Wenzhu accidentally.
 The injury leaves her with a clot in her brain which causes her severe headaches and affecting her acting career greatly.
 The once-cheerful girl retreats into seclusion.